 Scholarships will be one-time awards of $6,000 for doctoral students and $4,000 for master’s students, which will be distributed in three equal quarterly installments during the academic year.
 Scholarships will be administered by the Graduate School.
 These awards are to be separate from and in addition to a full year departmental assistantship offered to incoming students.

 Fellowship and Scholarship Nominations: Both domestic and international doctoral applicants will be considered as well as master’s applicants in research/creative degree programs where a Ph.D. program does not exist.
-Each program may submit up to three nominations for fellowships and one nominee for a scholarship.
+Each program may submit one fellowship nomination and one scholarship nomination.

 Applications will not be accepted unless submitted to the web application by the deadline.

 The Provost’s Distinguished Graduate Fellowship and Scholarship Selection Committee will be established and convened by the Graduate Dean.
-Approximately 30 fellowships and 15 scholarships will be awarded, depending on the total funds and the demand for the two types of awards.
 The Committee will select nominees based on academic achievement as indicated by grade point average, GRE, TOEFL, and other test scores, publications, presentations, awards and honors, contribution to diversity, and/or other professional activity.
 Additional considerations will be the nominating program's alignment with the university's strategic plan, the nominating program's achievement of the President's Academic System Guidelines, the potential impact that an award would have on strengthening and building the degree program, and recruiting activities as described in the nomination package.